PS3-Pro/Recently-Played-Games/README.md

 # Credits
 </div>

 - @aldostools and @DeViL303 for help with files structure and link variables.

-- @xps3riments for the official sony's database.
+- @xps3riments for the official sony's database